Creating a VM from a public image

 : Path to the file with the public SSH key.
 The VM will automatically create a user namedyc-user

-If you want to add several users with SSH keys to the VM at the same time, specify these users' data using the
+If you want to add multiple users with SSH keys to your VM at the same time, specify these users' data in the

 --metadata-from-file